Support for Attention Research Update is provided

 significantly greater reductions in parent and teacher ratings of core ADHD

 symptoms than the comparison treatment.
-Furthermore, the magnitude
+Furthermore, the magnitude of

-the impact of neurofeedback treatment on other aspects of children's functioning
+impact of neurofeedback treatment on other aspects of children's functioning

 was less pronounced, significant reductions in parents' ratings of oppositional